Government of Solano County, California

 Solano County Government Center in Downtown Fairfield.

-The Government of Solano County is defined and authorized under the California Constitution and law as a general law county.
-Much of the Government of California is in practice the responsibility of county governments, such as the Government of Solano County.
-The County government provides countywide services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, and social services.
-In addition, the County serves as the local government for all unincorporated areas.
+The government of Solano County operates as a general law county under the California Constitution and law.
+Much of the government of California is in practice the responsibility of county governments such as Solano County.
+The county government provides countywide services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, and social services.
+In addition the county serves as the local government for all unincorporated areas.

-The County government is composed of the elected five-member Board of Supervisors, several other elected offices including the Sheriff-Coroner, District Attorney, Assessor/Recorder, Auditor-Controller, and Treasurer/Tax Collector/County Clerk, and numerous county departments and entities under the supervision of the County Administrator.
+It is composed of the elected five-member Board of Supervisors, several other elected offices including the Sheriff-Coroner, District Attorney, Assessor/Recorder, Auditor-Controller, and Treasurer/Tax Collector/County Clerk, and numerous county departments and entities under the supervision of the County Administrator.

 Some chartered cities such as Vallejo and Fairfield provide municipal services such as police, public safety, libraries, parks and recreation, and zoning.
 Some other cities arrange to have the County provide some or all of these services on a contract basis.
 In addition, several entities of the government of California have jurisdiction conterminous with Solano County, such as the Solano County Superior Court.